1962–63 Syracuse Nationals season

-The 1962–63 NBA season was the Nationals' 14th season in the NBA.
+The 1962–63 Syracuse Nationals season was the Nationals' 14th season in the NBA.
 In their final season in Syracuse, the Nationals finished with a record of 48–32, good enough for 2nd place in the NBA Eastern Division.
 They qualified for the playoffs but lost to the Cincinnati Royals, 3 games to 2 in the East semifinals.

 Following this season, the Nationals relocated to Philadelphia and became the 76ers, filling the void left by the Warriors, who moved to the Bay Area the prior year.